Konstantin Sidorov

 Hi! 👋 I’m Konstantin, a PhD candidate at the Algorithmics group at TU Delft.
 My research interests are in the intersection of decision-making algorithms, optimization, and explainability, with a special focus on optimality proofs.

-In my downtime, I am also serving as a wedstrijdleider (tournament director) in the internal competition of Delftse Schaakclub; you can also check out my reports on the recent rounds of the compettion.
+In my downtime, I am also serving as a wedstrijdleider (tournament director) in the internal competition of Delftse Schaakclub; you can also check out my reports on the recent rounds of the competition.

 news